Action for a Better Community New Directions CD Outpatient Clinic

 Action for a Better Community New Directions CD Outpatient Clinic - Rochester, NY

 Action For A Better Community New Directions Cd Outpatient Clinic is an addiction treatment center located at 33 Chestnut Street in the 14604 zip code in Rochester, NY.
 It is operated by a private non-profit organization.
-Action For A Better Community New Directions Cd Outpatient Clinic provides prescribes suboxone, buprenorphine maintenance and administers naltrexone.
-Some of the treatment approaches used by Action For A Better Community New Directions Cd Outpatient Clinic include relapse prevention, motivational interviewing and community reinforcement.
-Action For A Better Community New Directions Cd Outpatient Clinic provides outpatient rehab services, regular outpatient treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides inpatient treatment for dual diagnosis and residential addiction treatment.
+Action For A Better Community New Directions Cd Outpatient Clinic provides naltrexone administration, prescribes suboxone and methadone for pain management.
+Some of the treatment approaches used by Action For A Better Community New Directions Cd Outpatient Clinic include matrix model, relapse prevention and counseling for trauma victims.
+Action For A Better Community New Directions Cd Outpatient Clinic provides outpatient methadone/buprenorphine/naltrexone treatment, outpatient addiction treatment and regular outpatient treatment.
+It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.

 Address: 33 Chestnut Street, Rochester, NY 14604